bingstats/drupal9/web/modules/contrib/layout_bg/README.md

  Provides Layout plugins that feature a background region.
 The background region can accept any number of blocks.
 The first block that is not empty will be rendered and the magic of object-fit is used to make the image (assuming the block contains an image!) behave like a background image.
+ The background also works ok with video tags as long as they autoplay.

  Since it's not really a background image and is instead an actual img tag, there's a ridiculous amount of flexibility!
 Most likely, you will be adding a field block to the background region, where the field is an image field or a media reference field.
 You can use any field formatter that renders the field as an img tag.
 It works with just about anything!
-   1. Image ans Media Thumbnails
+   1. Image and Media Thumbnails
    2. Image styles
    3. Responsive Images
    4. Blazy (lazy loading)
    5. Images in a WYSIWYG
+   6. Some autoplay slideshows
+   7. Autoplay videos

  And none of it takes any more configuration than you are used to!
 It's all thanks to the magic of object-fit.